ESMCI/cime/doc/source/users_guide/testing.rst

 Run a test class::

-  python scripts/lib/CIME/tests/scripts_regression_tests.py K_TestCimeCase
+  python scripts/lib/CIME/tests/scripts_regression_tests.py CIME.tests.test_unit_case

 Run a specific test::

-  python scripts/lib/CIME/tests/scripts_regression_tests.py K_TestCimeCase.test_cime_case
+  python scripts/lib/CIME/tests/scripts_regression_tests.py CIME.tests.test_unit_case.TestCaseSubmit.test_check_case

 If a test fails, the unittest module that drives scripts_regression_tests wil note the failure, but won't print the output of the test until testing has completed.
 When there are failures for a